arendst/Tasmota/README.md

 * Add entries to sensor files
 * Add entries to language files

-Up to now, enabling KNX uses +14.7k of code
+Up to now, enabling KNX uses +18k of code and +3k3 of memory.

 There is **NO CONFLICT** with MQTT, Home Assistant, Web, etc. Tests show fast response of all features running at same time.

-_Sonoff-Tasmota_KNX development branch is kept in sync with the Original Sonoff-Tasmota_

 -----------------------------------------------------------------------------------------------------------------------------------